umairimran/shrone_ai_assistant/readme.md

 3. **Access the application:** Open `http://localhost:3000` in your browser

-Both services need to be running simultaneously for the full application to work.# Shrone Agent - Document Q&A System
+Both services need to be running simultaneously for the full application to work.# Sharon Agent - Document Q&A System

 A full-stack document question-answering system built with FastAPI backend and Next.js frontend, using Supabase for vector storage and OpenAI for embeddings and language processing.